Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 1. Edit the newly created `.env` file
     - Update the `STARTER_KIT_SERVER_URL`, with the URL to the server app launched in the previous step
     - Update the `HERE_APIKEY` with the API Key generated in the HERE Developer Portal
-1. From a terminal
+1. From a terminal:
-    1. Change to the `starter-kit/mobile-app` directory
+    1. Go in to the `starter-kit/mobile-app` directory
     1. Install dependencies: `npm install`
     1. Go into the `ios` directory: `cd ios`
     1. Install pod dependencies: `pod install`